-Theses and some other items housed in the Book and Record Depository (BARD) have “no-loan” status, which means that they cannot be checked out and removed from the library.
-However, these items can be requested for use in the Reading Room in the Peel library.
-Should you wish to access non-circulating material from the Book and Record Depository (BARD), please contact the Peel library at email@example.com or drop-in to make arrangements for the transfer of non-circulating item(s) to the Peel library for your use.
+Theses and some other items housed in the Research and Collections Resource Facility (RCRF) have “no loan” status, which means that they cannot be checked out and removed from the library.
+However, these items can be viewed by appointment in the supervised reading room in the Peel library.

-Provided that they are requested at least 24 hours in advance using the Retrieval Request Form, the materials in the Peel library are available for use by students, staff, and the general public in the library’s supervised reading room upon presentation of valid photo identification (e.g., ONEcard, driver’s license, passport, or citizenship card with photo).
+Provided that materials are requested in advance, the materials in the Peel library are available for use by students, staff, and the general public by appointment in the library’s supervised reading room upon presentation of valid photo identification (e.g., ONEcard, driver’s license, passport, or citizenship card with photo).

 For the security of researchers, staff, and the collection, there are security cameras throughout the space that are continuously monitored.